Harmonic Control of Dynamical Freezing in Programmable Rydberg Atom Arrays: Methods

-Numerical benchmarks for system sizes $L=14$--$16$ employed two complementary approaches.
-Full quantum dynamics under the Rydberg Hamiltonian (Eq.~\eqref{eq:rydbergmaster}) were computed using \textsc{Bloqade}, an open-source python package from QuEra for simulating neutral-atom quantum processors.
-Simulations retained the complete van der Waals interaction $V_{ij}=C_6/r_{ij}^6$ between all atom pairs and employed identical time-discretized drive protocols as experiments.

-For comparison with constrained models, we implemented PXP-type Hamiltonians that project out nearest-neighbor Rydberg excitations.
-Two variants were considered: PXP, which forbids only nearest-neighbor double occupancy, and extended-PXP (PPXPP), which additionally constrains next-nearest neighbors~\cite{PhysRevB.97.014309}.
-Time evolution employed second-order Trotterization with 400 steps per drive cycle, yielding relative errors below $10^{-3}$.
-Only parity symmetry was exploited to reduce computational cost; no other approximations were imposed.

-System sizes up to $L=36$ were numerically accessible for certain geometries and parameter regimes; extended parameter scans are provided in Supplementary Information.
-All simulations employed open boundary conditions matching experimental geometries.

-We note that in some parameter regimes, simulations predict excitation densities below $1\%$ This is a situation where experimental SPAM errors ($\epsilon_{\text{det},g} \approx 0.01$) would dominate the signal.
-Parameters presented in the main text were therefore selected to balance optimal interference visibility with experimental observability, typically maintaining $n(T) \gtrsim 0.02$ in destructive minima.

-\section{Analytical understanding}
+\subsection{Analytical understanding}

 To develop a microscopic understanding of the observed interference dynamics, we derive the effective Floquet Hamiltonian governing evolution over a single drive cycle.
-While alternative approaches—such as explicit St\"{u}ckelberg phase accumulation or rotating-wave approximations—can describe isolated avoided crossings, the Floquet Hamiltonian method offers a simple and physically transparent route to characterize excitation dynamics over one complete driving period.
+While alternative approaches, such as explicit LZS phase accumulation or rotating-wave approximations, can describe isolated avoided crossings, the Floquet Hamiltonian method offers a simple and physically transparent route to characterize excitation dynamics over one complete driving period.

 Exact calculation of the Floquet Hamiltonian, $H_F$, is intractable for large interacting systems such as Rydberg arrays (and even nontrivial for a single qubit under our protocol).
 We therefore adopt a \textit{perturbative expansion formulated in the interaction picture}, a resummed variant of the standard Floquet–Magnus expansion that remains accurate even at intermediate drive frequencies, the \textit{Floquet perturbation theory}~\cite{PhysRevB.102.235114}.
 We decompose the Hamiltonian as